 Here are some important facts about water damage.

-- Water damage accounts for approximately 23% of all homeowner property damage in the US.
+- Water damage accounts for about 23% of homeowner property damage in the US.

-- 14,000 people in the US experience a water damage emergency at home or work each day.
+- On a daily basis, 14,000 people in the US face water damage emergencies at home or work.

-- 98% of all basements will experience some sort of water damage in their lifetime.
+- Over their lifetime, around 98% of basements experience some type of water damage.

 The Biggest Cause Of Water Damage